jenwin/Fraud-Risk-Analysis-Visualization/README.md

 ![Fraud Detection Summary](Visuals/fraud_detection_analysis.png)

-  - The fraud detection rule identifies `62%` of fraudulent cases but also flags a large number of legitimate transactions.
+  - The fraud detection rule identifies `31%` of fraudulent cases but also flags a large number of legitimate transactions.
-  - Approximately `27%` of all transactions are flagged, with the majority being false positives, which may result in unnecessary reviews of non-fraudulent transactions.
+  - Approximately `6%` of all transactions are flagged, with the majority being legitimate transactions and false alarms, which may result in unnecessary reviews of non-fraudulent transactions.

 ## Key Business Insights

-**Transfer and Cash Out Transaction Types**
+**Transfer Transactions and Detection**
-  - Fraud is highly targeted.
-Fraud only occurred in `TRANSFER` and `CASH OUT` transaction types.
-  - Since `TRANSFER` and `CASH OUT` contain fraudulent activity, they may occur together in fraudulent schemes.
+  - Only `TRANSFER` transactions are subject to flagging.
+Fraud was detected exclusively within `TRANSFER` transactions where amounts exceed $200,000.
   - `TRANSFER` and `CASH OUT` are high risk concentration zones even though they make up a small percentage of transactions.
   - Fraud transactions are not frequent.
 When they occur, they often involve very large amounts with high bursts of high-value transaction attempts.